 Basis of Reimbursement

 HRS charges a rate per employee record per pay period.
 This rate covers expenses related to the provision of services outlined above and charges from the NFC for processing of payroll, personnel and related accounting functions.
 Special reimbursements are required for off-site, customized training and specialized systems support.
-HRS also manages central payment for Flexible Spending Account (FSA) costs and charges components for their direct costs under separate agreements.
+HRS also manages central payment for Flexible Spending Account (FSA) costs and charges components for their direct costs (based on actual participation) under separate agreements.